Previous Post: Day 1: The Rocher Fendu’s Middle Channel

 We had gone to the website in search of information about a portage around the dam and powerhouse.
 While we didn’t find it at the OPG site, we did eventually google our way to this bit of OPG information:

 Damn!
 That would be quite the hoof – 3.8 km.
 Looking at the map the first thing that comes to mind is that paddlers who follow this portage route are getting off the river way too early.
 They are also walking on the side of a highway for over half the portage.
 We had to wonder how that fit in with the OPG motto of “Stay clear, stay safe”.
 Checking the math we saw that it actually added up to 2.8 kilometers!
 So – at least it would be 1 kilometer shorter than the stated OPG figure of 3.8!

 A look at some satellite views convinced us we could make it even shorter.

 A closer look at the satellite image presented us with a yet better option –

-And that green line on the satellite image above shows what we did.
+And that green line on the satellite image above shows what we walked.
 We paddled past the boat launch, paddled past the long narrow bay and, staying close to the shore, came to the spot shown above.
 Do note that there is absolutely no danger here for paddlers taking out their kayaks or canoes.

 Aas we approached we did see the Danger sign you see in the pic below.
 It is, however, clearly aimed at power boaters and those with larger motorized craft who might be tempted to moor their boat here or use the spot as a boat launch or extraction point, ripping up the grass in the process or impacting the underwater pipeline.
 It is not directed at paddlers in 50 lb. canoes or kayaks.
 And then we saw the sign to the left; it confirmed our analysis of the situation.
 We were feeling much better!